ellisonpyon/cs1302-latin-squares/README.md

 particular examplem the user has placed a `y` in location (1, 0), probably during their first move.

+Examples of complete game input/output are provided in the appendix of this document.

 #### Prompting the User

 Your game will display a prompt to the user at which the